A good biography should answer two questions: who are you and why are you good for this job?

 Showcasing political issues

-While it is important to distinguish yourself from the other candidates, do not go negative in any way.
+It is important to distinguish yourself from the other candidates.
 You should only talk about yourself and your family.
 So, you can include some qualities that separate yourself from your opposition but above all else keep things positive.

 Computers and readers both like lots of breaks in between text so try and keep your paragraphs just a few sentences long.
 This is not an English Literature assignment, and you don’t need to spend pages and pages with complex sentence structure to tell your story.